sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

                 * doesn't go for much on eBay
                     * maybe $100 if I'm lucky
         * Learned Apple Basic with it using the book that came with it
+            * I particularly enjoyed making little cartoon animations with it
         * Used it for gaming, as well
             * Had all the Zork games
         * Wrote a database program to try to catalog all the videos I saw on MTV.